Villa proud of All-State selection

 Enid’s Johnny Villa is still feeling the pain of losing in sudden victory overtime in the feed-in round of the state tournament.

-The pain has been lessen with the announcement Villa has been selected for the Large West team for the All-State wrestling match July 24 at Sand Springs High School.
+The pain has been lessened with the announcement Villa has been selected for the Large West team for the All-State wrestling match on July 24 at Sand Springs High School.

 He was 20-9 at 182 pounds his senior season, falling to Connor Columbus of Yukon, 6-4 in the feed-in round.
 Villa had been penalized a point late in the match for locking hands.
 Columbus would go on to finish fourth at state.